Ghini/ghini.web/docs/technical_structure.rst

 the dynamic data served describes gardens and collections, so GWtS offers ways to:

+* reading
+ * garden related
   * get a list of all gardens, with their name and geographic coordinates.
   * get a verbose description of the garden, really a web page.
   * look up gardens by name
   * look up gardens geographically (draw a circle on the map)
-* get a list of locations of pictures taken in the garden, not associated to plants.
+  * get a list of pictures taken in the garden, not associated to plants.
+ * plant related
   * get a list of all plants in a garden (with accession name, coordinates, names of pictures).
   * get the miniature of a specific picture.
   * get the full resolution version of a specific picture.
+* writing
  * add a garden to the list
  * add a picture to a garden
  * add a plant to a garden
  * add a picture to a plant